printers-for-people/trident/README.md

   components related to the Stealthburner were evaluated.
 * We are writing this guide as we go, so there might be issues we haven't covered, or didn't ever hit.
 Let us know if we missed something!
+* Unless stated otherwise, any hardware we list for mods or issue fixes is _not_ included in the kit.

 ## Issues